 An estimated 90.5 million inhabitants populate the Southeast Asian country of Vietnam.
 The Vietnamese economy is expected to become the world’s 21st-largest by 2025, with an estimated nominal GDP of $436 billion.
-Get access to this huge market-explore ocean freight shipping to Vietnam.
+Get access to this huge market by exploring ocean freight to Vietnam.

 In 2014, Vietnam negotiated a free trade agreement with the European Union, adding Western Europe to its list of chief trading partners, along with the ASEAN countries, the United States, China and Japan, and Australia.
 The US is Vietnam’s leading export destination.

 By 2025, Vietnam is expected to be the fastest-growing of the world’s emerging economies, with a potential growth rate in real dollars of almost 10 percent annually.
-Vietnam is already one of Asia’s most open economies-in 2006, two-way trade was valued at around 160 percent of GDP.
-Ocean freight shipping to Vietnam is clearly a vital tool for any exporter.
+Vietnam is already one of Asia’s most open economies.
+In 2006, two-way trade was valued at around 160 percent of GDP.
+Ocean freight to Vietnam is clearly a vital tool for any exporter.